 In his book,

-, Dr. Hyman explains what he believes are the myths that make people gain weight and struggle to lose it, as well as the seven keys to weight loss success.
+UltraMetabolism, Dr. Hyman explains what he believes are the myths that make people gain weight and struggle to lose it, as well as the 7 keys to weight loss success.

-The UltraMetabolism prescription is an eight-week program that is designed to become part of your everyday life.
-The program starts with a one-week prep phase that focuses on banishing sugar, refined carbohydrates, alcohol, caffeine, and processed food from your diet.
+The UltraMetabolism prescription is an 8-week program that is designed to become part of your everyday life.
+The program starts with a 1-week preparation phase that focuses on banishing sugar, refined carbohydrates, alcohol, caffeine, and processed food from your diet.

 In this final, lifelong phase, Dr. Hyman advocates eating a mostly organic, hormone-free diet that is based on: Healthy fatsSlowly released low-glycemic-load, high-fiber carbohydratesPlant proteins and small amounts of lean animal productsAnti-inflammatory antioxidants that fight disease and weight gain